redaelkate/SmartLine/README.md

 ```

 ---

-### **Documenting the UI**

-Since you’re using AI agents, the UI likely includes dashboards, chat interfaces, and analytics panels.
-Here’s how you can document it:

 #### **1. Key Pages**
 - **Dashboard**: Overview of AI agent performance, task completion rates, and customer satisfaction.
 - **Chat Interface**: Where customers interact with AI agents.